w3f/Grants-Program/docs/rfps/Open/uptane-for-substrate-design-and-scope.md

 Specifically, elements of these two specifications should not silently vanish.

+### Context

 The Uptane (ECU update framework for automotives) is chosen as the template to begin with and contrast UpChain for a couple of reasons:

+* The specification should explicitly address Parachain scaling, see for example [Parachain scaling by Parablock splitting](https://forum.polkadot.network/t/parachain-scaling-by-parablock-splitting/341).
-While ECU updates have client-server model where centrally managed updates are pushed to clients, and upgrade failures must leave a vehicle in a safe and usable state.
-Substrate upgrades have a single source of truth that also must be pushed to noden, and upgrade failures must leave a node in a safe and usable state.
+* While ECU updates have client-server model where centrally managed updates are pushed to clients, and upgrade failures must leave a vehicle in a safe and usable state.
+Substrate upgrades have a single source of truth that also must be pushed to nodes, and upgrade failures must leave a node in a safe and usable state.
-Further, there are implementations of the Uptane spec that are not trivial and that experience could be expected to inform the design of UpChain e.g. motivate any deviations or extensions.
+* Further, there are implementations of the Uptane spec that are not trivial and that experience could be expected to inform the design of how UpChain protects Parachain scaling e.g. motivate any deviations or extensions.

+### Motivation

+I’ve come across several reports of a para-relay chain update/upgrade going awry and a chain is bricked, unable to produce blocks - hi-jinx ensue, and everyone lives happily ever after.

+One such case is discussed here: [How to recover a parachain](<https://forum.polkadot.network/t/how-to-recover-a-parachain/673>).
+The consensus appears to be: Automatic rollback is not possible, and a Parachain being inoperable for some period is the way things will be (hi-jinx required).

+Potential utility for the wider community is evidenced by the [Polkadot Summit: Barcamp (30 Nov, 1 Dec) topic Parachain Emergency Recovery](https://forum.polkadot.network/t/polkadot-summit-barcamp-submit-agenda-topics-30-nov-1-dec/669/8)

 ## Deliverables :nut_and_bolt: